Continuity of discrete homomorphisms of diffeomorphism groups

-Let's define $\hat{H} = \cup_{k\geq0} \hat{H_k}$. $\hat{H}$ is an infinite group, we will prove that $\hat{H}$ is invariant under a riemannian metric on $N$ in a similar way that we prove lemma \ref{m2}.
-In order to do that, let's show:\\
+We define the group $\hat{H} := \bigcup_{k\geq0} \hat{H_k}$.
+Observe that $\hat{H}$ is necessarily an infinite group.
+We will prove that $\hat{H}$ is invariant under a Riemannian metric on $N$ in a similar way that we prove Lemma \ref{m2}.
+In order to do that, we will show the following bounds:\\